zainkarim/pixi-cli/README.md

 - `image_path`: Path to the input image (required).
 - `--output_path`: Path to save the processed image (required for processing operations).
-- `--crop left top right bottom`: Crop the image to the specified box.
+- `--crop LEFT TOP RIGHT BOTTOM`: Crop the image to the specified box.
-- `--exposure factor`: Adjust the exposure by the given factor.
+- `--exposure EV`: Adjust the exposure by a certain number of exposure values.
-- `--saturation factor`: Adjust the saturation by the given factor.
+- `--saturation LEVEL`: Adjust saturation level.
-- `--contrast factor`: Adjust the contrast by the given factor.
+- `--contrast LEVEL`: Adjust the contrast by the given factor.
-- `--sharpness factor`: Adjust the sharpness by the given factor.
+- `--sharpness FACTOR`: Adjust the sharpness by the given factor.
-- `--box_blur radius`: Apply box blur with the specified radius.
+- `--box_blur RADIUS`: Apply box blur with the specified radius.
-- `--gaussian_blur radius`: Apply Gaussian blur with the specified radius.
+- `--gaussian_blur RADIUS`: Apply Gaussian blur with the specified radius.
 - `--reduce_noise`: Reduce noise in the image.
 - `--edge_detect`: Detect edges in the image
 - `--bw`: Convert the image to black and white.
 - `--invert`: Invert the colors of the image.
 - `--thumbnail width height`: Create a thumbnail of the specified size.
-- `--compression quality`: Compress the image to the specified quality (0-100).
+- `--compression QUALITY`: Compress the image to the specified quality (0-100).
 - `--size`: Get the size of the image.
 - `--metadata`: Fetch the metadata of the image.
 - `--rotate90`: Rotate the image 90 degrees clockwise.